You’ve seen them. You’ve heard them. You’ve watched them in action.

 Use an Influencer Insights and Analytics Tool

-If you find the above suggestions too mind boggling, consider using a tool like TheRightFit’s Post Image Analyser from TheRightFit, an influencer marketing platform.
+If you find the above suggestions too mind-boggling, consider using a tool like the Post Image Analyser from TheRightFit, an influencer marketing platform.

 - Follower growth over time